OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 **Figure 6.:** Each individual (numbered 1–9 for each sex) is represented by the normalized SBI values for the somatic organs organized in rows.
 The color scale represents the normalized SBI value in the range from 1 (maximal femaleness, dark red) to –1 (maximal maleness, dark blue).
 The mouse data are provided for the individuals from all four taxa.
 All individual SBI values are included in Figure 5—source data 1.

-## Sex-biased gene expression in humans
+### Sex-biased gene expression in humans

 The SBI can be applied to any comparative transcriptome data of population samples from both sexes.
 The GTEx consortium has generated such data for humans (Aguet et al., 2020) and these have previously been analyzed with respect to sex-specific expression patterns (Gershoni and Pietrokovski, 2017; Khodursky et al., 2022; Oliva et al., 2020).
 Unfortunately, these data are much more heterogeneous than the mouse data, with variable age distributions, data quality, and death reasons.
 Various statistical procedures are therefore usually employed to control for confounding variables (Aguet et al., 2020; Khodursky et al., 2022; Oliva et al., 2020; Wolf et al., 2023).
 The largest problem is the overdispersion of the data, including the frequent occurrence of outlier values.
 The procedure that we have used for the mouse data addresses these problems stringently (see Methods), and we therefore apply it to the human data as well.
 For comparison, we also use the lists of the sex-biased genes generated by the GTEx consortium that were generated with a more permissive procedure across all samples (Oliva et al., 2020).
 We focus here on individuals younger than 49 who did not die after a long disease phase.
 These individuals are relatively rare in the GTEx data, given the strong bias for older individuals in the dataset.
 But we could retrieve nine females and males each for most organs and organ subsets for the analyses shown in Figure 7 (the full set of data includes 27 female-male comparison sets; Figure 7—source data 2; Supplementary Data D3), making the patterns directly comparable to the mouse patterns.
 Our overall results are qualitatively very similar to the previously published results on these data, but given our more stringent filtering due to including an FDR step and an explicit cutoff, the overall numbers are lower, especially in comparison to Oliva et al., 2020; Figure 7—source data 3.

 ![Figure 7.](https://cdn.elifesciences.org/articles/99602/elife-99602-fig7-v1.jpg)

 **Figure 7.:** (A) and (B) Bar plots representing the numbers of sex-biased genes in tissues that show at least five such genes per sex (excluding the Y-chromosomally encoded genes).
 Note the different Y-axis scale for the numbers of genes in (B).
 (C) SBI plots for the nine individuals of each sex based on the set of organs and genes shown in (A) and (B).
 The Y-axis represents the density scale; the X-axis represents the relative maleness <--> femaleness scores centered around zero.
 (D) SBI plots for the same individuals and organs as in (C), but based on the sex-biased gene lists from Oliva et al., 2020.
 Note that these authors have not included a comparison for OvaTes.
-All SBI values are listed in Figure 7—source data 1.Figure 7—source data 1.Figure 7—source data 2.Figure 7—source data 3.
+All SBI values are listed in Figure 7—source data 1.

 Compared to the mouse, we find generally fewer sex-biased genes in most human tissues.
 Among 27 tissues included, only 10 have at least five sex-biased genes in either sex (Figure 7A).
 The tissues with the largest numbers of sex-biased genes are ‘Adipose Subcutaneous’ and ‘Breast Mammary Tissue’ (Figure 7B - note that the Y-axis scale of this figure is 15-fold expanded compared to Figure 7A).
 Further, the comparison between ovary and testis (OvaTes) between males and females shows large numbers of sex-biased genes, but the tissues have evidently also very different cell compositions for these organs.